Meet the Trinity Staff

 Anita Smallin, Youth and Family Ministry Director

-- Before coming to Trinity, Anita served as a youth leader for congregations in Virginia, Maryland and Minnesota.
+Before coming to Trinity, Anita served as a youth leader for congregations in Virginia, Maryland and Minnesota.
 She also served as Program Director at Caroline Furnace Lutheran Camp, in Fort Valley, VA.
 She earned an MA in Children, Youth, and Family Ministry from Luther Seminary, and holds degrees in Music and Religion (from Luther College, Decorah, IA), and in Outdoor Recreation and American Sign Language (from Northern Virginia Community College).
 On any given day, she can be found playing the guitar, singing really loud, or drinking way too much coffee.
-In addition to her ministry at Trinity, she serves on the ELCA Disability Ministries Team.
+In addition to her ministry at Trinity, she serves on the ELCA Disability Ministries Advisory Team, and the Metro DC Synod Youth Team.

 Marilyn Converse, Handbell Choir Director